RyanJarv/ryanjarv.github.io/_posts/sar/2024-05-06-sar-2-iam-evaluation.md

 },
 ```

-The same behavior described for the account itself (the root principal) will now apply to the user `bob` so long as `bob` has the identity-based generic permission to call the `sts:AssumeRole` API (and no other condition- based restrictions that would interfere).
-However, the user `alice` in the same account `2222` would not have permission to assume the role, since she is not included in the role trust policy.
+The same behavior described for the account itself (the root principal) will now apply to the user `bob` so long as `bob` has the identity-based generic permission to call the `sts:AssumeRole` API (and no other condition-based restrictions that would interfere).
+However, the user `alice` in the same account `2222` would not have permission to assume the role, since she is not included in the Role Trust Policy.

-Note that while the second example -- specifying a particular principal 'bob' in the "foreign" account -- looks like a safer, more "least-privileged" way to manage cross-account permissions, there is no practical security difference between the two approaches when thinking holistically about cross-account trusts from an account-level perspective.
+Note that while the second example -- specifying a particular principal 'bob' in the "foreign" account -- looks like a safer, more "least-privileged" way to manage cross-account permissions, there is no practical security difference between the two approaches when thinking holistically about cross-account trusts from an account level perspective.

 Why?
 Because the root principal of the other account can grant 'bob' privileges to anyone they like!
-So while there's no harm in narrowing cross-account permission to a particular user or role, if you are thinking about domains of authority on an account-level, it's equivalent to granting permissions to the root principal of that account, who has full control over who can access what inside that account.
+So while there's no harm in narrowing cross-account permission to a particular user or role, if you are thinking about domains of authority on an account level, it's equivalent to granting permissions to the root principal of that account, who has full control over who can access what inside that account.

 ### Trust Policy Sufficient Evaluation